Every Wednesday, comic book readers flock to their local comic shop to pick up their copies of the week's new releases.

 Although the private commitment ceremonies will be held at Red Rock Casino, both Maximum Comics locations will host receptions from 4 to 7 p.m. for the couples.
 Employees will wear tuxedos, serve cake, and offer prizes in a raffle that benefits Aid for AIDS in Nevada.

-Gay comic book characters have been featured in mainstream news over the last month after Marvel Comics announced in May on ABC's The View that the June issue of Astonishing X-Men will feature the superhero team's first gay marriage.announced it would change an existing character's sexual orientation in June when Green Lantern Alan Scott will be shown in a same-sex relationship.
+Gay comic book characters have been featured in mainstream news over the last month after Marvel Comics announced in May on ABC's The View that the June issue of Astonishing X-Men will feature the superhero team's first gay marriage.Then earlier this month, DC Comics announced it would change an existing character's sexual orientation in June when Green Lantern Alan Scott will be shown in a same-sex relationship.

 Gladston said New York customers have been overwhelmingly supportive about the store's decision to host same-sex ceremonies on Wednesday to celebrate the X-Men event.
 "Fan reaction has been absolutely ecstatic," he said.